 VERDICT: Draw – I always like to tell businesses that there isn’t a best solution out there.
 Rather, there is a best solution for what each team prioritizes, and how each team works.
 Glip would make a lot of sense for any team that really enjoys their messaging.
 Glip also makes a strong case for editorial teams with document sharing and editing right inside.

-At this point we all know how crucial customer service can be in an industry.
+At this point, we all know how crucial customer service can be in any industry.
 If a provider or business is unable to offer satisfactory support, then consumers will shift to another option.
-Its almost a fact of life, at this point.
+It’s almost a fact of life, at this point.
 But when it comes to UC and VoIP, customer service is even more crucial — especially for cloud solutions.

-As we saw in our Nextiva comparison, RingCentral strives to offer as many channels of communication as possible for all of their users.
+As we saw in our Nextiva comparison, RingCentral strives to offer as many channels of communication as possible for all of its users.
 But while RingCentral does make it easy to contact support if necessary, users tend to feel the support they receive is not the strongest.
-Beyond the standard phone support, customers can utilize online chat, or even email support.
+Beyond the standard phone support, customers can utilize online chat or even email support.

 But where Vonage is lacking compared to RingCentral is in the number of channels to contact support available.
 This is the clear difference between a call center and a contact center: while RingCentral offers a medley of contact options, Vonage is stuck with the legacy method of simple phone support.
 It also seems like 24/7 support is limited to “Mid Market and Enterprise” customers.